RbBtSn0w/rbbtsn0w.github.io/_posts/2020-01-20-Objective-CToSwift.md

     2. Need at `@objc` if you want share to Objective-C.
     3. Support Objective-C access. `Open`, `public`, `internal`, `fileprivate`, `private`

+#### Node: Enable Library Evolution

+> The legacy build system does not support building projects with Swift when SWIFT_ENABLE_LIBRARY_EVOLUTION is enabled.

 ### Modular Headers

 Xcode config